idexio/idex-sdk-js/API.md

 -   `takerFeeRate` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Taker trade fee rate
 -   `makerTradeMinimum` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Minimum size of an order that can rest on the order book in ETH, applies to both ETH and tokens
 -   `takerTradeMinimum` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Minimum order size that is accepted by the matching engine for execution in ETH, applies to both ETH and tokens
+-   `takerIdexFeeRate` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Minimum order size that is accepted by the matching engine for execution in ETH, applies to both ETH and tokens
+-   `takerLiquidityProviderFeeRate` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Minimum order size that is accepted by the matching engine for execution in ETH, applies to both ETH and tokens
 -   `withdrawMinimum` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Minimum withdrawal amount in ETH, applies to both ETH and tokens

 ### RestResponseFill